 If you are interested in learning more about LLVM and how to use it, I highly recommend the Kaleidoscope tutorial.

-Crossplane - Explained by a Human
+Crossplane - Explained by a Human Link to heading

 So what does this have to do with Crossplane?
 Crossplane is neither a language nor a target architecture – its documentation says it is “… an open source Kubernetes add-on that supercharges your Kubernetes clusters enabling you to provision and manage infrastructure, services, and applications from kubectl”.
 That is some great marketing copy!
 1